-Section 10.1 What kinds of problems are handled by the complaint process
+Section 10.1 - What kinds of problems are handled by the complaint process

-This section explains how to use the process for making complaints.
 The complaint process is only used for certain types of problems.
-This includes problems related to quality of care, waiting times, and the customer service you receive.
+This includes problems related to quality of care, waiting times, and customer service.

 Here are examples of the kinds of problems handled by the complaint process.